Advisory opinion: Australia

-The High Court of Australia is prohibited by the Constitution of Australia from issuing advisory opinions; a binding determination requires a controversy between two parties.
-During certain episodes in Australia's legal history, such as the 1975 Australian constitutional crisis, politicians have sometimes solicited informal advice from Justices of the High Court in their personal capacity.
+The High Court of Australia is prohibited by the Constitution of Australia from issuing advisory opinions; a binding determination requires a controversy between two or more parties.
+There have been occasions in Australia's legal history, such as the 1975 Australian constitutional crisis, when politicians have solicited informal advice from Justices of the High Court in their personal capacity.

 Canada

 Under Canadian law, the reference question mechanism is equivalent to an advisory opinion.